 Forms ask users to enter or select information.
-For example, when users edit a contact's details or create a meeting request, they're using a form.
+For example, when a user edits a contact's details or creates a meeting request, they're using a form.

 Minimize the amount of text that users need to type.
-Only ask for relevant information.
+Ask only for relevant information.
 Include smart default values and let users choose from pickers where possible.
-Try to store and display information that users enter so that they don't have to enter the same information again and again.
+Try to store and display information that users enter so that they don't need to enter the same information more than once.

-If the form has a lot of fields, put the focus on the first field.
+If the form has multiple fields, set the focus on the first field.
 This helps users complete the form quickly.
-If the first field isn't a text field, don't put the focus on any component.
+If the first field isn't a text field, don't set the focus on any component.
 Otherwise, users might miss the first component.

 Best practices for input